neuralsorcerer/kvpress/evaluation/README.md

 Observations:
 - Metrics are adapted from loogle benchmark, see [here](../evaluation/loogle/calculate_metrics.py).
 The plot show the average score (mean over all submetrics) for each task.
-- The metrics are not always correlated with the quality of the answer, espcecially for longdep_qa task.
+- The metrics are not always correlated with the quality of the answer, especially for longdep_qa task.
 LLM-as-a-judge may better suited for a more refined evaluation.
 - Again, snapkv w/ question consistently outperforms other methods.
 - In longdep_qa, the model looses track on counting (e.g. answer to "How many times is person x mentioned?" gets lower with increased compression ratio).
 This is not necessarily reflected in the metrics.
 - Llama3.1-8b-instruct seems to be more robust to compression.